 Gambling dates back to the Paleolithic Period, before written history.
 The first casino was established in Italy in the 17th century and gambling houses started to appear throughout continental Europe in the 19th century.
 However, it was only in the past few decades that the industry expanded, becoming one of the largest in the world.

-Las Vegas, the gambling capital of U.S, the second largest, and perhaps the most famous, casino market in the world has 104 casinos.
+Las Vegas, the gambling capital of the U.S, the second-largest, and perhaps the most famous, casino market in the world has 104 casinos.
 The state of Nevada (including Las Vegas) has 215 casinos, that is, according to AGA Survey, 62% of all casinos in the U.S.